jmandel/exnex/README.md

 **Privacy and Consent**

 *   **Q: How does ExNex handle patient consent?**
     A: Consent management is central to ExNex, primarily facilitated by NW-AUTH services.
-For purposes like `Research` or authorizing a third-party app, explicit patient opt-in is required, often evidenced by an Authorization VC.
+For purposes like `Research` or authorizing a third-party app, explicit patient opt-in is required, often attested by an Authorization VC.
 For purposes like routine `Treatment` or `Emergency`, a default-allow (opt-out) model is used, where patients can choose to restrict sharing.
 These opt-out preferences are distributed to Responders in a privacy-preserving way (e.g., via Bloom filters and a verification API).

 *   **Q: Can patients really opt out of their data being shared for `Treatment`?**
     A: Yes, ExNex technically enables patients to opt out of sharing their data for routine `Treatment` purposes.
 If a patient makes this choice, Data Responders are obligated to honor it for such requests.
 Healthcare providers should, of course, counsel patients about the potential implications of such an opt-out on their care.
 Emergency access has a separate opt-out mechanism and potential safety overrides.